mvolkmann/MyUnixEnv/notes/GoNotes.md

   This is needed for truly functional programming so that generic functions like `map`, `filter`, and `reduce` that operate on a collection cannot be written.
+  One reason these are supported in Go is that they encourage writing code that is less efficient than hand-written for loops.
+  Each iteration with these requires a function call.
 - Go lacks support for immutable data types.
   This is needed to provide guarantees that prevent accidental data mutations.
   Immutable types have come to be an expected feature